hippo-digital/tna-prototype/README.md

 ## Prerequisites

-Download the stanford core NLP models from [https://github.com/hippo-digital/tna-prototype/releases/tag/0.1-nlp](https://github.com/hippo-digital/tna-prototype/releases/tag/0.1-nlp)
+Download the stanford core NLP models from [https://github.com/hippo-digital/tna-prototype/releases/tag/0.1-nlp](https://github.com/hippo-digital/tna-prototype/releases/tag/0.1-nlp) and unzip the multipart zip into the `FeatureExtractor` project directory.
 ## Running Neo4J

 The solution assumes NEO4J is running in a docker container on the local machine.
 To create a neo4j docker instance run